 Changing Majors: It's Not the End of the World

-Changing your college major isn't as big of a deal as it's made about to be--but there are some things you should know before you start.
+Changing your college major isn't as big of a deal as it's made about to be—but there are some things you should know before you start the process.

-The first thing to realize about college is that you’ll be exposed to so many more subjects than in high school.
-I had never taken a film class before changing my major, and while I wouldn’t recommend blindly choosing a major off a website like I did, I would be open minded to the many different fields of study that exist at college.
-Many courses are offered in a broader number of subjects in college, so don’t be afraid to take classes that may seem unconventional or unimportant to your current major—they could fill general education requirements, and they may lead you to a whole new field of interest.
+The first thing to realize about college is that you’ll be exposed to so many more subjects than you were even aware existed in high school.
+I had never taken a film class before changing my major, and while I wouldn’t recommend blindly choosing a major off a website as I did, stay open-minded to the many different fields of study available to you in college.
+Many courses are offered in a broader number of subjects, so don’t be afraid to take classes that may seem unconventional or unimportant to your current major—they could fill general education requirements, and they may lead you to a whole new field of interest.

-You should also know that it’s completely fine to change majors, and it isn’t a waste of time!
+It’s completely fine to change majors—and it isn’t a waste of time!
 I felt a lot of pressure when I decided not to pursue a History degree any longer, and I felt like I had spent too much time on something I wasn’t passionate about.
-But changing majors is actually a pretty common occurrence—around 30% of students change their major within the first three years of pursuing their degree, according to the US Department of Education—and it’s completely possible to change majors without affecting your graduation plan.
-It’s important to note, however, that most schools require you to declare a major by the end of your sophomore year, and after that, it may be more difficult to change your plans (but not impossible).
+But changing majors is a pretty common occurrence among college students, and it’s completely possible to change majors without affecting your graduation plan if you map out the remaining time in your new major effectively.
+It’s important to note that most schools require you to declare a major by the end of your sophomore year, and after that, it may be more difficult to change your plans (but not impossible).

 Making the switch

-Once you’ve made the decision to switch your major, there are a few things you should look at.
+Once you’ve decided to switch your major, there are a few things you should look into.
 Most importantly, you should look at your school’s credit policy.
-Many colleges, like my own, allow credits to be transferred between majors.
-My general education credits and some more specific liberal arts ones transferred, and I am currently on track to graduate even earlier than I thought.
-You should also look at the number of credits your new major requires compared to your current one, because different majors will sometimes need more credits or different prerequisites than others.
+Many colleges, like my own, allow credits to be transferred between programs.
+My general education credits and some more specific liberal arts courses transferred into my new major, and I was on track to graduate even earlier than I thought.
+You should closely look at the number of credits your new major requires compared to your current one because different majors will sometimes need more credits or different prerequisites than others.

-But what if your college doesn't allow credit transfers between departments?
-Fortunately, there are still some ways to change your major.
-There is always the option of graduating later than expected—which doesn’t mean failure, but could mean paying extra for more years of school.
-You could take extra credits to try and graduate on time, although this usually requires you to pay extra fees.
-The most common alternative is to take classes during the summer (online, on your campus, or at another college) in order to fulfill basic requirements.
+So what happens if your college doesn't allow credit transfers between departments?
+Fortunately, there are still ways to change your major.
+There’s always the option of graduating later than expected—which doesn’t mean failure but could mean paying extra for more years of school.
+You could take an overload of courses to try and graduate on time, although this usually requires you to pay extra fees and can cause you to burn out faster.
+The most common alternative is to take classes during the summer on your campus, at another college, or online to fulfill basic requirements and get back on track.

-No matter what option you choose, talking to your academic advisor is the most important thing to do.
+No matter what next steps you take, talking to your academic advisor is the first and most important thing you should do.
 They have dealt with this same situation many times before, and they can help you plan out credits and classes for your new major, as well as offer advice about the different programs offered at your school.
-This may seem like a lot of work, and it is, but if you decide that a new major is what you truly want, it is possible!
+This may seem like a lot of work—and it is—but if you decide a new major is what you truly want, it is possible and worth your time!

-Find more information to help you explore college majors in our Majors and Academics section.
+Find more information to help you explore college majors and make a good choice for you in our Majors and Academics section.

 Like what you’re reading?